RicoJia/ricojia.github.io/_posts/2024/2024-03-23-robotics-gps-utm.markdown

 A consumer grade GPS is 10m accuracy 95% of the time

+0 deg meridian is a line that runs through Greenwich.
+180 deg meridian is a line runs from North to the south pole.
+(It goes through Chukotka)

 ## RTK GPS

 RTK (Realtime-Kinematics) GPS needs an extra ground station that sends correction data to itself.
 The general workflow is: